danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-2-Process-Inbound-Emails-with-AI/Shared-Layers/README.md

 The stack exports the following values for use by other stacks:

-- **BedrockOperationsLayerArn**: ARN of the Bedrock operations layer
 - **S3OperationsLayerArn**: ARN of the S3 operations layer
 - **EventBridgeOperationsLayerArn**: ARN of the EventBridge operations layer